 Guide to House Hacking Your First Investment Property

 One of my favorite Tony Robbins’ quotes, among many, is “success leaves clues.”
-This applies to a wide-range of things, and real estate investing is one of them.
-If we want to learn how to get started, we don’t need to reinvent the wheel, because there are “clues” we can leverage to shorten the learning curve.
+This applies to a wide-range of activities, and real estate investing is one of them.
+If we want to learn how to get started and create real estate investment strategies, we don’t need to reinvent the wheel, because there are “clues” we can leverage to shorten the learning curve.

-For those who are on the outside looking in, what you must do is quite simple: find someone who has successfully entered the real estate gauntlet and follow the breadcrumbs they’ve left behind.
+For those who are on the outside looking in, what you must do is quite simple: find someone who has successfully entered the real estate investment property forest and follow the breadcrumbs they’ve left behind.

 Sunny Burns, a 26-year old real estate investor, purchased a fourplex for his first deal, and in our recent conversation, he outlined exactly what he did to successfully enter the real estate arena, which a newbie can use as a guide to purchasing their first investment property.